-Now this gallery is the perfect way to execute simplicity but with style.
-Several Image holders are stacked over one another each displaying just enough to give the users the glimpse of what it holds.
+Now, this gallery is the perfect way to execute simplicity but with style.
+Several Image holders are stacked over one another, each displaying just enough to give the users a glimpse of what it holds.
 When hovered over one image, the rest disperses and slides to reveal the content inside.
-The creators here have managed to get a monochrome effect going on with a black and white palette.
-But you can add in any images you wish and replace the one on the demo.
-The whole structure relies fully on HTML and CSS coding making it easy to implement on your site with ease.
+The creators here have managed to get a monochrome effect with a black and white palette.
+But you can add any images and replace the one on the demo.
+The whole structure relies fully on HTML and CSS coding, making it easy to implement on your site.
 And because it is minimal and clean, it does not affect the speed or performance of your site.
-Greatly pleasing, take your gallery to a whole new level with this split screen gallery.
+Greatly pleasing, take your gallery to a new level with this split screen gallery.

 Lightbox CSS Gallery

 Making use of the advanced CSS effect on the image holders, this is yet another amazing way to add that creative touch on any of your future project, website or portfolios.
-The grid-based layout showcases all of your works in a pleasing manner.
+The grid-based layout pleasingly showcases all of your works.
 And to add that extra flair, it utilizes the classic lightbox effect dimming the rest of the content when one of the images expands on the screen.
-The design is also responsive which means that it readily adjusts to every device screen size with ease as well.
+The design is also responsive, which means it readily adjusts to every device screen size with ease.